openvinotoolkit/datumaro/docs/developer_guide.md

 ## Basics

-The center part of the library is the `Dataset` class, which represents a dataset and allows to iterate over its elements.
+The central part of the library is the `Dataset` class, which represents a dataset and allows to iterate over its elements.
 `DatasetItem`, an element of a dataset, represents a single dataset entry with annotations - an image, video sequence, audio track etc.